jacobmilligan/Jobrocket/README.md

-# JobRocket
+# Jobrocket

-JobRocket is a task-based parallelism library initially developed as an internal library for the [Skyrocket](https://github.com/jacobmilligan/Skyrocket) framework.
+Jobrocket is a task-based parallelism library initially developed as an internal library for the [Skyrocket](https://github.com/jacobmilligan/Skyrocket) framework.
 It's designed to be lightweight with a simple interface, making use of C++11/14 concurrency primitives.

 ## Example

-Here's a quick example of how to use JobRocket:
+Here's a quick example of how to use Jobrocket:

 ```cpp
 int main()